AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 ![Table Markers With different context](../images/table_markers_context_input.png)

 - In the above example, we've used the **eval** construct with the `Board` tag.
-As specified earlier $ indicates that the context is input json itself.
+As specified earlier, $ indicates that the context is input json itself.
 So, as mentioned in the input json, the tag will be replaced by its value **CBSE**.

-- We've also used the **eval** construct with conditions.
-In the above examples, both the conditions indicated have `school` as context.
-So the conditional expressions will be evaluated in the context of the corresponding `school`.
+- We've also used the eval construct with conditions.
+In the above examples, both the conditions indicated have school as context.
+So, the conditional expressions are evaluated in the context of the corresponding school.

 ![Table Markers with different context output](../images/table_markers_context_output.png)